This selection procedure is intended to fill 1 currently available post.

 • Sound knowledge of the EU legal framework in general and the area of the law enforcement;

-• Sound understanding of international police cooperation in the field of serious and organised crime;
+• Sound understanding of international police cooperation, especially in the field of cybercrime;

 • Sound knowledge of the Europol legal framework and of the EU internal security architecture.